OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chmod --reference=olleh hello` sets the mode of the file hello the same as olleh's mode

 Use `chmod -R a+X .` to adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users

+Use `mkdir -m 751 dir_holberton` to creates a directory called my_dir with permissions 751 in the working directory